Kevin W. Conway, Associate Professor and Faculty Curator of Fishes

 Jessica E. Light, Professor and Faculty Curator of Mammals

 My research is focused on the evolution, systematics, and population genetics of mammals and other taxa.
 I am particularly interested in investigating cospeciation between mammals and their parasites to determine which factors are important in driving the associations between distantly related organisms.
+In general, our research relies on field work and specimens from natural history collections.
+We use molecular and morphological data from recently collected and historical specimens to help elucidate broad evolutionary processes operating in distantly related taxa.
 Please see my webpage for more information.

-My primary roles at the BRTC is to facilitate the accessibility of our specimens and their data.
+My primary role at the BRTC is to facilitate the accessibility of our specimens and their data.
 I oversee student interns, volunteers and workers in improving the collections.
 I also assist with field collections and preparation of specimens for a variety of research projects in collaboration with the Faculty Curators and have traveled across Texas and internationally to Italy, South Africa and Trinidad in support of their projects, enhancing the resources of the collections along the way.
+I maintain networks with our Texas Game Wardens, USFWS, wildlife rehabilitators and others to bring unique specimens to our collections.

 Gary Voelker, Professor and Faculty Curator of Birds